 - The Beginner’s Guide to Ecommerce Shipping and Fulfillment

-- 5 Ways to Use Packaging Inserts to Increase Customer Loyalty and Revenue
+- Packaging Inserts Ideas: 7 Ways to Increase Customer Loyalty

-Competing for attention in the bath bomb industry is challenging for emerging brands, so it’s critical that you think through what you want your brand to represent and who your target customer is.
-Are you creating bath bombs that are intended to spark joy and make bath time fun, or are they more therapeutic in their purpose?
-The type of brand you choose will impact your upfront costs as well as your prices, your target audience, and your marketing strategy.
+Competing for attention in the beauty industry is challenging for emerging bath bomb businesses.
+The type of brand you develop will impact your upfront costs, your prices, your target audience, and your marketing strategy.

-Co-market with a complementary brand.
-Look to partner with wellness or self-care companies, skincare brands, or beauty brands that align with your values.
-Consider creating a bundle of products to sell as a package via social media, thereby leveraging each other’s customer base and following.
+- Co-market with a complementary brand.
+Look to partner with other brands that align with your values.
+Consider creating a bundle of products to sell as a self-care package via social media, leveraging each other’s customer base.

-Influencer marketing.
-Thousands of independent creators boast millions of views and many make their living promoting other brands or launching their own.
+- Influencer marketing.
 If you choose to partner with an influencer, opt for local, lesser-known creators with smaller but engaged audiences who will be affordable to work with.

-User-generated content.
-Bath bombs were made for user-generated content.
-And while your customers are almost definitely going to document their colorful baths, encourage them to also tag them with your brand or a branded hashtag.
-This way their followers can easily find you and become your customers, too.
+- User-generated content.
+While your customers are almost definitely going to document their bath bomb experience anyway, encourage them to document it and tag it with your brand or a branded hashtag.
+This way, their followers can easily find you and become your customers, too.

 - Push holiday sales and promotions.
-Bath bombs make excellent gifts for loved ones, and purchases always surge around the holidays—Christmas and Valentine’s Day, in particular.
-Get creative with colors and scents, and play up seasonal motifs.
+Bath bombs make excellent gifts.
+Get creative with colors and scents around the holidays, and play up seasonal motifs.

 📚 Read more: